 The patient was entirely augmented reality elements, but the bed in the room was real.

-That's either a quirk of the headset we were using or the lighting, but considering this is a device that’s being touted to work in a clinical setting we’re surprised it struggled in this scenario.
+That's either a quirk of the headset we were using or the lighting itself, but considering this is a device that’s being touted to work in a clinical setting, we’re surprised it struggled in this scenario.

-The field of view on this headset is now 52-degrees, which beats the original’s 34-degree option.
+The field of view on this headset is now 52-degrees, beating the original’s 34-degree option.
 It’s also no longer in a 16:9 aspect ratio, allowing your augmented reality view to be taller.

-That may not sound like much on paper, but it means the augmented reality elements are right in front of your eyes, and that's enough.
-You also don't feel enclosed in, allowing you to move around the real world space without the worry of knocking into items or – much worse – stubbing a toe.
+That may not sound like much on paper, but in practice, it means the augmented reality elements are right in front of your eyes, and that's enough.
+You also don't feel enclosed in, allowing you to move around the real world space without having to worry about knocking items off or – much worse – stubbing a toe.

-That larger field of view is one of the biggest upgrades here, and that largely means that you’re going to see a lot more in whatever app you’re using on the headset.
+That larger field of view is one of the Microsoft HoloLens 2’s biggest upgrades, and that essentially means that you’re going to see a lot more in whatever app you’re using on the headset.

-Our time with the original HoloLens has been brief, but it was noticeable immediately when we placed the new headset on our head that the display technology was better here.
+Our time with the original HoloLens has been brief, but it was noticeable as soon as we placed the new headset on our head that the display technology is better.

-There are lots of minor functionality upgrades you’ll want to know about here, too.
+Additionally, there are many minor functionality upgrades you’ll want to know about.

-For example, there’s eye tracking software in here that developers can build into their apps.
-You’ll have to calibrate this with a 30 second eye tracking demo, but that isn’t too much hassle to navigate around certain interface elements using your eyes.
+For example, there’s eye tracking software in the Microsoft HoloLens 2 that developers can build into their apps.
+You’ll have to calibrate this with a 30-second eye tracking demo, but it isn’t too much hassle to navigate around certain interface elements using your eyes.

 During our demo, a particularly good use case scenario was simply reading text.
-A small boxout within the user interface appeared, and when we finished reading a paragraph you could see the text begin to scroll down slowly at the correct speed for what you’re reading at.
+A small boxout within the user interface appeared, and when we finished reading a paragraph, the text began to scroll down slowly at the correct speed for what we were reading at.

 We sped up and slowed down our reading speeds, and after a few seconds the eye tracking technology caught up to what we were doing.

 Hand tracking tech here was a little temperamental within our demo.
-Pressing the buttons in the virtual interface would usually produce an immediate response, but other times we were left without anything.
+Pressing the buttons in the virtual interface would usually produce an immediate response, but there were times when we were left without anything.

 In our demo, we were asked to speak to a virtual assistant who was helping us to diagnose a patient, but there’s a variety of different use cases for this tech in the new headset.

-Back to hand tracking, and it’s worthwhile mentioning one of the big upgrades here, HoloLens 2 can track your exact finger positions, so you can navigate easier and do more minute or dextrous tasks within the interface itself.
+Back to hand tracking – and it’s worthwhile mentioning one of the big upgrades here – the Microsoft HoloLens 2 can track your exact finger positions, so you can navigate easier and do more minute or dexterous tasks within the interface itself.

-We didn’t get much time to play around with this at MWC 2019, but part of the calibration was with a hummingbird coming to sit on the palm of our hand.
-We found if you had a singular finger up, within a second or so the bird would know to fly down onto the tip of your finger.
+We didn’t get much time to play around with this improvement at MWC 2019, but part of the calibration was with a hummingbird coming to sit on the palm of our hand.
+We found that if you had a singular finger up, within a second or so, the bird would know to fly down onto the tip of that finger.